Interstate Commission on the Potomac River Basin

 2015 Washington Metropolitan Area Water Supply Reliability Study: Demand and Resource Availability Forecast for the Year 2040

 The 2015 iteration of the Washington Metropolitan Area Water Supply Study indicates that by 2035, the current water supply system could experience considerable stress during a severe drought, not accounting for the impacts of climate change.
 Managing water supply in that event would require mandatory water use restrictions.
 By 2040, in the event of a severe drought, there would be a chance that storage in Little Seneca Reservoir would be depleted and that flow in the Potomac River would drop below the minimum environmental flow level of 100 million gallons per day at Little Falls dam, though only by a small amount.
-When climate change is considered, a wide range of outcomes are predicted, from the depletion of most reservoirs in the system to there being no issues meeting unrestricted demand.
+When climate change is considered, a wide range of outcomes is predicted, from the depletion of most reservoirs in the system to there being no issues meeting unrestricted demand.

 2010 Washington Metropolitan Area Water Supply Reliability Study Part 1: Demand and Resource Availability Forecast for the Year 2040